kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 considered failed.
 In this scenario, Kubernetes cannot make any changes to its current state.
 Although the scheduled pods might continue to run, no new pods can be scheduled.
-In such cases, recover the etcd cluster and potentially reconfigure Kubernetes API server to fix the issue.
+In such cases, recover the etcd cluster and potentially reconfigure Kubernetes API servers to fix the issue.

 {{< note >}}
 If any API servers are running in your cluster, you should not attempt to restore instances of etcd.
 Instead, follow these steps to restore etcd:

-- stop *all* kube-apiserver instances
+- stop *all* API server instances
 - restore state in all etcd instances
-- restart all kube-apiserver instances
+- restart all API server instances

-We also recommend restarting any components (e.g. kube-scheduler, kube-controller-manager, kubelet) to ensure that they don't rely on some stale data.
+We also recommend restarting any components (e.g. `kube-scheduler`, `kube-controller-manager`, `kubelet`) to ensure that they don't rely on some stale data.
 Note that in practice, the restore takes a bit of time.
 During the restoration, critical components will lose leader lock and restart themselves.
 {{< /note >}}